Coping with change

 • Avoid significant changes in your personal life, if possible

-• Continue or add in activities that you enjoy
+• Continue or add activities you enjoy

 • Avoid self-medicating with alcohol or drugs